Councils cash in on parking charges

 "Those who think they have been fined unfairly are within their rights to challenge it, and our guide offers advice on how to do this," adds Stretton.

-Have you ever received a parking fine?
+Do you think councils are doing enough to fix our roads?
 Tell us about it in the comments below